Shagshag/prestashop-documentation/TreeToolbarSearchCategoriesCore.md

 * Visibility: **public**
 * This method is defined by [ITreeToolbarButtonCore](ITreeToolbarButtonCore)
-* This method is defined in [classes/tree/TreeToolbarSearchCategories.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearchCategories.php#43)
+* This method is defined in [classes/tree/TreeToolbarSearchCategories.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearchCategories.php#L43)

-### setTemplate
+### <a name="method-setTemplate"></a>setTemplate

     mixed ITreeToolbarButtonCore::setTemplate($value)